-The use of both reinforced and prestressed precast concrete slab panels is permitted by Article 9.7.5 of the AASHTO LRFD (5th Edition, 2010).
+The use of both reinforced and prestressed precast concrete slab panels is permitted by Article 9.7.5 of the AASHTO LRFD (7^{th} Edition, 2014).
 The depth of the slab, excluding any provisions for grinding, grooving, and sacrificial surface shall not be less than 7.0 inches.

-2.6.1 Full-depth precast concrete deck panels
+2.6.1 Full-Depth Precast Concrete Deck Panels

 Full-depth precast concrete panels typically span the width of a bridge and are placed longitudinally adjacent to one another.
 The transverse joints between adjacent panels are often grouted, and post-tensioning may also be used to keep the transverse joint in compression.
 The deck panels are made composite with the steel girders through the use of shear studs.
 Block-outs in the panels are provided to allow for the placement of shear studs onto the top flange of the steel girder.
 Composite action between the deck and the girders is provided by shear studs that extend out of the girder and into the block-outs in the panels, once the block-outs are filled with grout.
 Figure 1 shows a bridge deck being constructed with full depth precast concrete deck panels, where the block-outs for the shear studs can be seen above the steel girders.
 Also shown in Figure 1 are block-outs for connecting the post-tensioning strands.
-The block-outs for the post-tensioning strands are at the panel joints, transversely across the width of the bridge.
+The block-outs for the panel joints, transversely across the width of the bridge.